How do you maintain compliance with gambling regulations in 2026?

 - Scenario: Data privacy inquiry from a user — recording and escalation process

-In the first scenario, pause the campaign, identify the ad sets and targeting rules, implement exclusion lists, and pull delivery logs for the audit trail.
-For flagged landing pages, remove the non-compliant claim, replace it with approved language, and document the change with timestamps.
-For a data privacy inquiry, log the request, confirm identity per policy, provide required disclosures or deletions within statutory timelines, and notify the operator and legal counsel if needed.
+In the first scenario, pause the campaign, identify the affected ad sets and targeting rules, implement exclusion lists, and preserve delivery logs for the audit trail.
+For flagged landing pages, remove the non-compliant claim, replace it with approved language, and document the change with timestamps and screenshots.
+For a data privacy inquiry, log the request, confirm identity according to policy, provide required disclosures or deletions within statutory timelines, and notify the operator or legal counsel if escalation is required.

 Checklist: quick actionable compliance items for affiliates

 A concise checklist helps teams perform rapid pre-launch and audit reviews.
-Keep a versioned copy accessible to campaign owners.
+Keep a versioned copy accessible to campaign owners, writers, designers, paid media specialists, and anyone else who can publish or modify campaign assets.

 - Confirm target jurisdictions and applicable rules